u16052642/thrive_erp_documentation/documentation-16.0/content/legal/coc.rst

 Direct contact: it is always appropriate to email a list member, mention that you think their behavior was out of line, and (if necessary) point them to this document.
-Moderators: You can reach the list moderators through community-mods@odoo.com
+Moderators: You can reach the list moderators through community-mods@Thrive Bureau ERP.com

 This policy was inspired by